-- Examine and analyze aspects of Asian history, politics, business, economics, and society. - Examine and analyze aspects of Asian culture. - Hone analytical, research, and writing skills within Asiacentered course topics and themes.
+- Examine and analyze aspects of Asian history, politics, business, economics, and society. - Examine and analyze aspects of Asian culture. - Hone analytical, research, and writing skills within Asia-centered course topics and themes.

-A minor in Asian Studies requires the completion of 15 semester hours of coursework in Asian Studies, drawn from various disciplines as appropriate.
-At least 9 semester hours must be earned in upper-level courses (numbered 300 or above).
+A minor in Asian Studies requires the completion of 15 credits of coursework in Asian Studies, drawn from various disciplines as appropriate.
+At least 9 credits must be earned in upper-level courses (numbered 300 or above).
 Specific course requirements are listed below.
-If a specific course required for the minor is taken instead to satisfy requirements for the major, another course in the same discipline should be substituted to fulfill the required minimum number of semester hours for the minor.
+If a specific course required for the minor is taken instead to satisfy requirements for the major, another course in the same discipline should be substituted to fulfill the required minimum number of credits for the minor.
 Any course used to replace an upper-level course should also be classified as upper level.

-For a listing of all the requirements for the bachelor's degree, students should refer to their major and pages 43-45.
+For a listing of all the requirements for the bachelor's degree, students should refer to their major and pages 45-47.

-Asian Studies Minor Courses Semester Hours
+Asian Studies Minor Courses Credits

-(to be taken in the last 60 semester hours with required and supplemental major courses)
+(to be taken in the last 60 credits with required and supplemental major courses)